nicocvn/cppreg/API.md

 * define a pack of registers: a register pack is simply a group of registers contiguous in memory (this is often the case when dealing with registers associated with a peripheral),
 * define single register at a specific memory address: this is provided as a fallback when the register pack implementation cannot be used,
-* define fields within registers (packed or not): a field corresponds to a group of bits within a register and comes with a specific access policy which control read and write accesses.
+* define fields within registers (packed or not): a field corresponds to a group of bits within a register and comes with a specific access policy which control read and write access.

 The API was designed such that `cppreg`-based code is safer and more expressive than traditional low-level code while providing the same level of performance.